Skip Navigation

 When manufacturing point of purchase displays, the prototyping stage is an important step in the overall process.
 Retail display prototypes serve as the bridge between initial ideas and the final shopping experience.
 They enable brands and manufacturers to perfect concepts and assess function, ensuring the final rollout fulfills all the requirements expected of the program.

-A display prototype is a full-scale model built from design and engineering plans.
+A display prototype is a full-scale physical model built from design and engineering plans.
 It serves as a preliminary representation of the size, layout, functionality, and aesthetics of the planned display design.
 Brands interact with this example and make any changes before the final, large-scale rollout.

 Prototypes provide many advantages and insights to clients prior to a production run.